 Level Crossing Removal Project

-A dedicated Level Crossing Removal Authority (LXRA) has been established to deliver the program of works.
-LXRA is administering the planning and construction of level crossing removal, working with Public Transport Victoria (PTA) and the government to ensure coordinated and efficient completion of the project.
+A dedicated Level Crossing Removal Authority (LXRA) has been established to administer the planning and delivery of the level crossing removals.
+LXRA will work closely with Public Transport Victoria (PTV) and the government to ensure a coordinated approach to the project.

 Read the video transcript.

 Work commenced in 2016, when the first boom gates were removed and the new Gardiner station reopened as a modern, safe transport hub.
 A number of level crossings have already been removed, and construction or early planning work for other removals is underway across Melbourne.

 At least 37 level crossings will be removed by the end of 2018, and by 2023 the project will be completed with the removal of 50 boom gates.